Now be honest, many times have you typed “Sydney” or “Australia” into Google in the past few days?

 Both of us had entertained the idea of living abroad for some time but, for some odd reason, we never discussed it with each other.
 Mainly because it just didn’t seem like something feasible.

-Living abroad (or overseas if you’re from the UK) was something that happened to “those people”.
+Living abroad was something that happened to “those people”.

 You know, THOSE PEOPLE who have fabulous lives and can just get up and move whenever or wherever they want.